SACRPH Executive Officers

 Stephanie Frank (2019-26) is Assistant Professor of Urban Planning + Design at the University of Missouri-Kansas City where she directs the Graduate Certificate in Historic Preservation program.
 An award-winning mentor, she teaches courses in planning history, historic preservation, housing, land use planning, and urban studies.
 Her research examines the complexities of corporate power, industrial planning, and urban development in metropolitan America through the film industry.
 Her work has appeared in the Journal of Urban History, the Journal of

-Evan Friss (2019-26) is an associate professor of history at James Madison University and the author of two books: On Bicycles: A 200-Year History of Cycling in New York City (Columbia University Press, 2019) and The Cycling City: Bicycles and Urban America in the 1890s (University of Chicago Press, 2015).
+Evan Friss (2019-26) is a Professor of history at James Madison University and the author of three books: The Bookshop: A History of the American Bookstore (Random House, 2024), On Bicycles: A 200-Year History of Cycling in New York City (Columbia University Press, 2019), and The Cycling City: Bicycles and Urban America in the 1890s (University of Chicago Press, 2015).
 He was also the guest curator of “Cycling in the City,” an exhibition at the Museum of the City of New York.

 Jerry González (2021-28) is Associate Professor of History at the University of Texas at San Antonio, Director of the UTSA Mexico Center, Principal Investigator on the UTSA Mellon Humanities Pathways Grant, and a Faculty Fellow in the People’s Academy sponsored by the Democratizing Racial Justice Project in the Department of Race, Ethnicity, Gender, and Sexuality Studies at UTSA.
 Prior to arriving to UTSA he spent 2009-2010 as a Chancellor’s Post-Doctoral Research Associate in the Latina/Latino Studies Department at the University of Illinois at Urbana-Champaign where he began work on his book, In Search of the Mexican Beverly Hills: Latino Suburbanization in Postwar Los Angeles published in 2018 by Rutgers University Press in the Series “Latinidad: Transnational Cultures in the United States.”
 His current research on the emergence of San Antonio as a leading center for Sin Fronteras organizing and activism in the 1970s contributes to current conversations about Latinx migrants remaking U.S. cities and metropolitan regions.